 Using whole spices vs ground spices

-Many chai latte recipes call for at least some ground spices, presumably because they're more common and don't have to be infused like whole spices.
-That being said, I highly recommend using whole spices for this recipe.
-There's two main reasons for this:
+Many chai latte recipes call for at least some ground spices, presumably because they're more widely available and don't have to be infused like whole spices do.
+That being said, I feel that you need whole spices to make a perfect chai latte.
+Here's why:

 - Whole spices stay fresh longer and have a stronger flavor.
-Since a chai latte gets its signature flavor from various spices, I think it makes the most sense to use spices that are as fresh and potent as possible.
+Since this latte gets its signature chai flavor from various spices, I think it makes the most sense to use spices that are as fresh and potent as possible.

 - Ground spices tend to leave a gritty texture in drinks.
 I find that when ground spices are used in beverages (like many pumpkin spice lattes), they often give the drink an unpleasant mouthfeel.
 Whole spices can easily be strained out of any liquid before drinking, for a smoother finished product.
 This is also why I use whole spices in my pumpkin cream cold brew.